 External audits we are subject to

 Direct FX financial statements are audited annually by PricewaterhouseCoopers.

 Holding client funds

-Client Funds Accounts are held in accordance with the Australian Corporations Act 2001 and our Terms and Conditions.
+Client Funds Accounts are held in accordance with the Australian Corporations Act 2001 and the Financial Markets Conduct Act 2013 and our Terms and Conditions.
 Client Funds Accounts are held separate to the solvency of Direct FX.

 Professional Indemnity Insurance we hold

-Direct FX holds professional indemnity insurance pursuant to Section 912B of the Australian Corporations Act.
-This covers loss or damage suffered by retail clients due to any breaches of our AFSL conditions.
+Direct FX holds professional indemnity insurance as is required by law, to cover loss or damage suffered by our clients due to any breaches of licence conditions.

 Direct FX has an internal dispute resolution procedure available to all retail clients.
 We are members of the Financial Ombudsman Service (membership # 14614) and of Financial Services Complaints Ltd (membership # 881).